 3. Use protection

-F10 and rearguard are products that we would recommend to use on your bunny for the best protection against flystrike.
-F10 is a wound spray with insecticide and is excellent for helping to protect bunnies against flystrike.
+F10 and rearguard are products that you can use on your rabbit for the best protection against flystrike.
+We recommend the F10 wound spray with insecticide as it is excellent for helping to protect rabbits against flystrike.
 F10 is not as expensive as rearguard and you can ask your vets about it.
-A small bottle will last a long time and can be re-applied every week to 10 days, so you can be sure your bunny is well protected.
+A small bottle will last a long time and can be re-applied every week to 10 days, so you can be sure your rabbit is well protected.

 4. Keep their homes spotless